 - Never swerve to miss a deer, as you may cause a collision with another car or a tree

 While it may seem that the animals are stopped on the side of the road waiting for your car to pass by, remember that animals are notoriously unpredictable in how they will react to cars.
 In order to avoid a deadly collision or auto collision repairs, always drive slowly when you see animals on the side of the road.
 This is true for small animals like chipmunks and cats to larger animals such as deer.

-A deer whistle may aid you in your attempts to avoid a collision with a deer, but the reality is that driving defensively extends to your interactions with animals.
-In order to truly be safe on the road, you must always be aware of your surroundings and alert to any possible problems.
+To truly be safe on the road, you must always be aware of your surroundings and alert to any possible problems.
 Attaching a deer whistle to your car may help to stop animals from running in front of your car, but there is no fail-proof guarantee that will help you avoid accidents with large animals.

 Badell’s Collision has proudly served Chester and Delaware Counties with outstanding collision repairs since 2003.
 With locations in Aston and Malvern, we’re prepared to provide you with exceptional service no matter what kind of damage your car has endured.
 Stop by one of our shops or use our simple online estimate form.
 We look forward to helping you!